Motor Vehicle Accidents

 The system consists of the following two parts:

 - Accident Benefits: A prescribed set of mandatory benefits that insurers must pay to injured parties, including "at fault" drivers, passengers in vehicles, and injured pedestrians.
-See our accident benefits guidebook under the heading "What are Accident Benefits?" for more information.

 - A set of conditions and criteria that must be met before you are entitled to receive damages for specific physical and psychological injuries.
 Legally, this is known as a "tort claim."